Discover Akaroa’s Abundant Wildlife on Our Eco-cruise

 You should bring sunglasses, sunscreen, a hat (with a string), and a camera with plenty of memory.
 The Fox II has extra coats on board if it should get cold.
 But you should bring a jumper or jacket.
 There is seating inside with a full (heated) cabin if you want to escape the weather.

-This is a 100-year-old sailboat, a relative level of mobility is required to board the ship.
-It is not wheelchair/pram accessible.
+As it is a 100-year-old sailboat, a relative level of mobility is required to board the ship.

 Experience Akaroa Harbour’s Breathtaking Wildlife Encounters !
 Not only Akaroa is one of the few places in New Zealand you will encounter Hector’s Dolphins, but Akaroa Harbour is also the home of Little Blue/White-flippered penguins, and New Zealand fur seals from December to May.